Chen Yi (Kuomintang): Chen and Fujian

 Chen served as governor of Fujian province for eight years, beginning in 1934.
 His experience in Fujian, the province immediately across the Taiwan Strait and the source of a larger percentage of Taiwan's population, was clearly a factor in Chen's selection to take control of Taiwan at the end of the war.

+As a chairman of the Fujian province, he took the task of destroying the 19th Route Army during the Fujian Incident.

+During his government, Fujian province established close links with Japan, even after the outbreak of the Second Sino-Japanese war.

-During his tenure in Fujian, Chen got a taste of the complexity of ethnic and social ties among people from Fujian in other parts of Asia.
-He ran afoul of a powerful Chinese in Singapore, Tan Kah Kee, the leader of a large community of overseas Chinese.
+During his tenure in Fujian, Chen got a taste of the complexity of ethnic and social ties among people from Fujian natives and the diaspora in Southeast Asia.
+He ran afoul of Fujian-born community leader Tan Kah Kee, a prominent and influential businessman and philanthropist based in Singapore, a British colony whose ethnic Chinese community were predominantly Hokkien-speaking.
 As a result of the conflict, Chen had to spend considerable effort and political capital fending off accusations of maladministration made against him by the influential Tan.

+As a governor, he promoted the so-called "Necessary State Socialism" as an economic policy, which was based on the creation of state-run monopolies.

 Chen and Taiwan

 In 1935, Chen was sent to Taiwan by Chiang Kai-shek to attend "Exposition to Commemorate the 40th Anniversary of the Beginning of Administration in Taiwan," an exposition which served as a report on the achievements of Taiwan's modernization process under Japanese rule.
 During his stay in Taiwan, he praised the modern public facilities and the strong economic development.
 Chen publicly expressed his admiration with jealousy about the advanced life quality Taiwanese people enjoyed compared with the Chinese mainlanders who suffered from prolonged war incurred destruction and lack of further modernization.
 After he went back to Fujian, he filed a report to Chiang Kai-shek about his visit.
 With his experience in Japan and Taiwan, Chen had become the first candidate as the Taiwan governor in Chiang's mind after Japan relinquished the sovereignty of Taiwan.

-Under the authorization of Douglas MacArthur's General Order No. 1, Chen Yi was escorted by George Kerr to Taiwan for accepting Japan government's surrender as the Chinese delegate.
-On October 25, 1945, joined by delegates from Allied Powers, Chen signed a surrender instrument with General Ando Rikichi, governor-general of Taiwan, in Taipei City Hall (current Zhongshan Hall).
+Under the authorization of Douglas MacArthur's General Order No. 1, Chen Yi was escorted by George Kerr to Taiwan to accept Japan government's surrender as the Chinese delegate.
+On October 25, 1945, joined by delegates from the Allied Powers, Chen signed a surrender instrument with General Ando Rikichi, governor-general of Taiwan, in Taipei City Hall (current Zhongshan Hall).
 Chen Yi proclaimed that day to be the Taiwan Retrocession Day which was regarded as legally controversial as Japan had not yet ceded Taiwan in any treaty until 1952.
 Native Taiwanese, who were generally anti-Communist and supportive of the KMT, cheered the retrocession, believing their exports could now be directed to help China rather than Japan.
 The local elites established "Preparatory Committees to Welcome the National Government", to help distribute promotional materials on behalf of the Chinese Nationalists.